-Hiring people with the right types of skill sets and experience.
-Given CS function itself is new, so (unlike other mature functions) you won’t find people with 15+ years of experience in CS.
+Hiring people with the right type of skill set and experience.
+Given CS function itself is new, so (unlike other mature functions), you won’t find people with 15+ years of experience in CS.
 So what combination of other skills/experience levels works well for CS?

-From an attitude perspective, – passion for Customer Success and high EQ are critical for success in this role – as it involves multi-stakeholder management, conflict resolution, being an evangelist internally and externally, and doing whatever it takes to deliver value to clients!
+From an attitude perspective – passion for Customer Success and high EQ is critical for success in this role – as it involves multi-stakeholder management, conflict resolution, being an evangelist internally and externally, and doing whatever it takes to deliver value to clients!

 Once you have onboarded the right CS team, the next step would be to ensure they are motivated!
 So you need to ensure the CS team has the right incentive structure to reward their performance.